 Several notable businesses are Bungalow 26, Hatman Jack’s Wichita Hat Works and Bohemia Healing Spa.
 If you’re looking for a bite to eat or a place to find a microbrew or specialty drink, try Delano favorites like Monarch, Aero Plains Brewing, Ruben’s Mexican Grill, Delano Barbecue Company and others.

-The district, located just across the river from downtown, takes part in many downtown happenings such as Final Friday, a time when galleries, studios, museums, restaurants and retail shops stay open late to welcome visitors to celebrate art on the last Friday of each month.
-It’s also in the path of the Q-Line trolley, which offers free and convenient transportation throughout the downtown area, and Bike Share ICT locations can be found in the area.
+The district, located just across the river from downtown, takes part in many downtown happenings such as First Friday, a time when galleries, studios, museums, restaurants and retail shops stay open late to welcome visitors to celebrate art on the first Friday of each month.
+It’s also in the path of the free Q-Line, which offers free and convenient transportation throughout the downtown area, and Bike Share ICT locations can be found in the area.

 In addition, Delano is perfectly located within a mile of the Keeper of the Plains and the Museums on the River district.
 Just head north along the Arkansas River and you’ll encounter these five museums and Wichita’s most iconic landmark: Exploration Place, Mid-America All-Indian Center, Old Cowtown Museum, Wichita Art Museum and Botanica.
 Near the Mid-America All-Indian Center, is the Keeper of the Plains plaza.